farrynk/rulebook/docs/6_gameplay-rules.md

 - **6.1.2**&emsp;League matches will be played on the most up-to-date patch for all game settings including any and all weapon buffs and nerfs, even if the patch takes place mid-season.
 This does not include an updated map pool.

 - **6.1.3**&emsp;League matches will only be played on maps from the current Valve active duty map pool at the start of a given season, defined as the moment the draft concludes.
 The current maps are listed below for reference and are changed when needed without requiring a formal RC vote.
-As of Season 10 these maps are:
+As of Season 14 these maps are:

     - Anubis

     - Mirage

-    - Overpass
+    - Dust II

     - Nuke